The personal benefits of your training and subsequent work on our helplines include but are not limited to:

 - the opportunity to learn crisis risk assessment tools

 - the opportunity to learn or enhance basic data collection and word processing computer skills

-- a letter of reference for paid/unpaid and/or academic pursuits
+- a verification letter for paid/unpaid and/or academic pursuits

 - the opportunity for a college or university field placement applicable for social/human/community services programs with a flexible schedule